Frequently Asked Questions

 How much of my investment will I receive back?

-While the majority of the Receivership assets have been monetized, the Receiver continues to pursue additional recoveries through both the sale of remaining assets and litigation of Receivership claims against third parties.
 Until all of the assets are monetized, all of the claims are determined and approved by the Court, and the distribution plan is approved, it is not possible to determine exactly what the ultimate recovery will be on an individual claim.
 The amount recovered on each claim will be determined based on the terms of the distribution plan ultimately approved by the Court and the total amount available for distribution.
 Many investors may or have already received distributions from separate settlements between investors and former Aequitas professionals and/or registered investment advisors that were achieved with the significant assistance from the Receiver and his professionals.
 Please see the Distribution Plan for illustrative information about Receivership distributions.

 What is the best way to get in touch with the Receiver if I have a question?